Tenty55/DesktopMascotExport/README.md

 # DesktopMascot

-A simple desktop mascot to be interactable on your desktop using Live2D and Unity.
+A simple desktop mascot to be interactable on your desktop using Live2D and Unity. <br />
 Its simple as to run the test.exe.

 ## controls: